 (iii) the details of a document exchange approved by the Chief Justice,

-in Australia that can be used to serve documents on the practitioner.
+in Australia that can be used to serve documents on the legal practitioner.

 [(e) deleted]

 (3) If under this rule a document states a fax number or an email address of a person, the person is to be taken to have consented to being served with documents by fax at that fax number or by means of email at that email address.